paulh002/sdrberry/lvgl/docs/widgets/core/bar.md

 ## Parts and Styles
 - `LV_PART_MAIN` The background of the bar and it uses the typical background style properties.
 Adding padding makes the indicator smaller or larger.
 The `anim_time` style property sets the animation time if the values set with `LV_ANIM_ON`.
-- `LV_PART_INDICATOR` The indicator itself; also also uses all the typical background properties.
+- `LV_PART_INDICATOR` The indicator itself; also uses all the typical background properties.

 ## Usage